Wilfred/one_man_wiki/README.md

 * Poor man's WYSIWYG using monospaced fonts (preferably an attractive one)
 * Togglable automatic line-break insertion (client-side)

+Features deliberately missing:

+* User accounts
+* Authentication (use an intranet or HTTP auth)
+* Additional wiki syntax

 TODO: set a maximum number of lines of code, suckless.org style.

 ## Prerequisites